How to make Crème Brûlée

 On April 29th, 1429, Joan arrived in Orléans to help rally the French troops against the English.
 On May 8th, only 9 days later, the English retreated from Orléans and the battle was over.

 On May 30th, 1431, The English tied Joan to a tall pillar, set her on fire, and burned her to death.
 After she died, the English raked the coals to expose Joan’s charred body to prove that she did not escape.
-Afterward, the English burned her body twice more to completely reduce it to ashes and prevent the collection of relics.
-Finally, the English dumped her remains in the Seine river.
+Afterwards, the English burned her body twice more to completely reduce it to ashes to prevent the collection of relics.
+Afterwards, the English dumped her remains in the Seine river.

 Joan was nineteen years old when she died.
 Pope Benedict XV canonized Saint Joan of Arc on May 16th, in the year of our Lord, 1920.
 We celebrate her feast day on May 30th, and she is the patron saint of France and military personnel.